 However, once you start it becomes hard to stop, and avoiding the ‘Gwyneth’ becomes harder.
 If you find yourself listing family pets then this moment has probably been reached.
 Unlike a successfully established novelist, it’s inadvisable to thank your fans in your debut novel.
 The fans are essentially your parents, and Auntie Linda.
 So, at this stage it’s advisable to thank them by name.
 I know at least 13 office printers that have been decommissioned as a result of the volume of printing manuscript drafts, but they’ll be forgiving of their absence in the thanks.

 The appearance of my 6th form English teacher Mr Blake took me by surprise.
-Regrettably he has died, so is ignorant to the subtle influence he had on my literary life, probably correctly thinking I spent too much time looking at the girls in class.
+Regrettably he has died, so is ignorant to the subtle influence he had on my literary life, probably correctly thinking I spent too much time looking at the girls in class to be appreciating the low pressure weather fronts of Jane Austen.
 We read so many plays that it grew apparent that the only thing he’d never read was the A-level syllabus, but his passion was clear.

 Names I’ve forgotten to thank are waking me at night, and I’m at risk of so many names appearing that I’ll need to do the acknowledgements for the acknowledgements at this rate.
 Now, where’s that harmonica.

-To see who makes the Acknowledgements of the Life Assistance Agency it is available to buy here:
+To see who makes the Acknowledgements of the WHSmith Fresh Talent Life Assistance Agency it is available to buy here: